nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC06 - List items**

 **MSS**
-1. User enters command to list items.
+1. User inputs the lists to display.
-2. System displays lists of both events and vendors.
+2. System displays chosen lists.

     Use case ends.